 Installation is easy — just use a PinPort™ instead of a stainless steel plug to terminate externalized catheters.
 Then simply access the catheter through the port using a syringe with a PinPort™ injector.

 PinPorts™ can also be used anywhere in an infusion set where frequent connections and disconnections occur, so long as that join does not experience lateral forces strong enough to accidentally disengage the port during a study.
-For example, here’s a PinPort™ being used to connect a syringe to an infusion set in an infusion toxicology study, making syringe changes simpler and cleaner.
+(If you need a secure luer-lock connection, use a Rymed® connector instead.)
+Here’s a PinPort™ being used to connect a syringe to an infusion set in an infusion toxicology study, making syringe changes simpler and cleaner.

 But Wait, There’s More